LukeCostanza/CIS106-Luke-Costanza/README.md

 ## Assignment 8

 This week will be extra challenging for me because I am on vacation with minimal connection to the internet.
 I believe That my Activity 1 is to the standards of assignment 8 but would like feedback either way.
 I also understand that my Activity.2 is struggling and would like feedback on that too.
 Other than that my main worries are when I should use either While, for, and do loops.
 They are quite confusing and being a new subject some light explanation would work wonders.
 I will be coming back to this paragraph before Thursday.

+## Assignment 9

+After a fairly stressful week, having homework assignments pile up on top of being on vacation I almost went crazy.
+Though in that week of always feeling like I was losing my breath, I was able to catch a breeze of fresh air and get myself back on my feet.
+After seeking help from many resources including you I was able to understand loops and how to incorporate them into functions.
+Now, this week's assignments of "Do while loops" is fairly simple and is much more clear to understand even if my functions don't completely work.
+The rest of this week will include the appropriate amounts of discussion posts and multiple submissions of my code if needed.